Web service

-JSON is used to store information in an organized, and easy-to-access manner.
+JSON is a file format used to store information in an organized and easy-to-access manner.
 Its full form is JavaScript Object Notation.
-It offers a human-readable collection of data which can be accessed logically.
+It offers a human-readable collection of data that can be accessed logically.
+Its filename extension for written programming code is .json

 Here are the important benefits/ pros of using JSON: